mitshell/corenet/README.md

 * [pysctp](https://github.com/philpraxis/pysctp) is used to wrap the Linux kernel SCTP stack, and provides a Python API that is used by the MME server
-* [pycrypto](https://www.dlitz.net/software/pycrypto/) is used for handling the AES computation for EEA2 / EIA2 as provided in CryptoMobile
+* [pycrypto](https://www.dlitz.net/software/pycrypto/) is used for handling the AES computation for EEA2 / EIA2 and Milenage as provided in CryptoMobile
 * [CryptoMobile](https://github.com/mitshell/CryptoMobile/) is used for handling
-   Milenage and EEA / EIA computations
+   Milenage and all EEA / EIA computations
 * [libmich](https://github.com/mitshell/libmich/) contains all components needed
    for running an LTE / EPC core network